 The slew rate of a device is a limitation in the rate of change of the output voltage.
-The output slewing speed of a voltage-output DAC is usually limited by the slew rate of the amplifier used at its output.
-Slew rate is measured from 10% to 90% of the output signal and is expressed in volts per microsecond.
+The output slewing speed of a voltageoutput DAC is usually limited by the slew rate of the amplifier used at its output.
+Slew rate is measured from 10% to 90% of the output signal and is given in $V/\mu s$.